Historical Events In January - 31

 2007 The Venezuelan National Assembly gives President Hugo Chávez the power to rule by decree for 18 months on this day in history.

-2009 On January - 31 in Kenya, at lea 113 people are killed and over 200 injured following an oil spillage ignition in Molo, days after a massive fire at a Nakumatt supermarket in Nairobi killed at lea 25 people.
+2009 In Kenya, at lea 113 people are killed and over 200 injured following an oil spillage ignition in Molo, days after a massive fire at a Nakumatt supermarket in Nairobi killed at lea 25 people on this day in history.

 2013 On January - 31 300 people are injured in a train collision in Pretoria, South Africa